jayanta-banik/MemoryRepo/README.md

 Agentic applications often resend large context windows on every model call.
 That increases token cost, latency, and prompt noise.

-ContextMesh manages a bounded working-memory layer per user session.
+MemoryRepo manages a bounded working-memory layer per user session.
 It keeps recent and relevant context available for retrieval, returns only the highest-value items for a query, and expires inactive sessions automatically.

 ## Product goals